Roulette Odds Calculator & Probability Guide

 If your number hits, the casino does not pay you 36 to 1.
 Instead, they pay you 35 to 1.

 Expected Value mathematically represents what you stand to win or lose per bet in the long run.
-The formula is: $EV = (Probability of Winning \times Payout) – (Probability of Losing \times Stake)$.
-If you bet £10 on Red on a European wheel: $(18/37 \times £10) – (19/37 \times £10) = -£0.27$.
-This means for every £10 wagered, you mathematically forfeit 27 pence to the house.
+If you bet £10 on Red on a European wheel, the math is:

 The Probability of Betting Systems

 Many players use roulette betting strategies like the Martingale or D’Alembert to try and beat the odds.
 While these systems manage your bankroll, they cannot change the game’s probability.
-Here is the mathematical reality of common system scenarios.

 1. The “Martingale” Probability of Ruin